SpicyMKL: A dual augmented-Lagrangian method for MKL

-Note that the augmented Lagrangian (AL) function $\varphi_\gamma(\rho;\alpha,b)$ (\Eqref{eq:alfunc}) that we need to minimize at every iteration is convex and {\em differentiable}.
-This minimization can be carried out using standard techniques such as the Newton method or the quasi-Newton method.
-We use the Newton method because we can exploit the sparsity in the intermediate solution in the computation of the gradient and the Hessian of the objective function.
-The case where $\ell^*(y,\cdot)$ is non-differentiable is discussed in the next subsection.
-Let $v_m = \alpha_m+\gamma_m\rho$.
-If the conjugate loss function $f_\ell^\ast$ is twice differentiable (more specifically if $\ell^\ast(y,\cdot)$ is so), the gradient and the Hessian of $\varphi_\gamma(\rho;\alpha,b)$ can be written as follows:
+The inner objective function \eqref{eq:alfunc} that we need to minimize at every iteration is convex and {\em differentiable} when $L^{\ast}$ is differentiable.
+In fact, the gradient and the Hessian of the inner objective $\varphi_{\gamma}$ can be written as follows: